norlab-ulaval/libnabo/README.md

 Building
 --------

-The python bindings can be generated for python 2 or python 3.
+The Python bindings can be generated for Python 2 or Python 3.
 To specify the version of the interpreter to use when building the bindings, set the `PYTHON_VERSION_MAJOR` and `PYTHON_VERSION_MINOR` variables.
-For example if you have both python 2.7 and 3.5 installed, you could ask cmake to generate python 3 bindings by using the following command.
+For example if you have both Python 2.7 and 3.5 installed, you could ask CMake to generate Python 3 bindings by using the following command.

     cmake -DPYTHON_VERSION_MAJOR=3 -DPYTHON_VERSION_MINOR=5 ..

-On debian-based distributions you may also need the `-DPYTHON_DEB_INSTALL_TARGET` option enabled.
+On Debian-based distributions you may also need the `-DPYTHON_DEB_INSTALL_TARGET` option enabled.

 Unit testing
 ============